 Whether the connection is made using gravity or pumps, there needs to be a backflow prevention device, otherwise known as a non-return valve or check valve.
 This type of valve allows flows through, but closes to prevent waste water from flowing back up into the system when the water level rises at the connection.
 During the period when the check valve is closed, the design includes for either storage of the water in the internal drainage system until it can safely drain away by gravity, or pumping at a high level into the external system (called overpumping).

 Once the water level in the external system has fallen, the water level in the site drainage system will push open the valve and drain the system down.

 One of the many factors that can affect the proper function of a check valve in a drainage system is "ragging" due to a large volume of toilet waste and other solids being flushed into the system or litter entering through road gullies.
 This is particularly an issue in systems draining public bathrooms and carparks, for example, in shopping centres and on college campuses.
 Oftentimes an issue only comes to light after a flooding incident and we have been approached on a number of occasions to provide retrofit solutions.
 Obviously this can be a messy, and hazardous, business!

-MeasurIT supply a super-light CheckMate valve for raw sewage in 225mm & below, which opens to allow flows through even in drains with shallow gradients and slow-moving solids in low-flows.
+MeasurIT now supply the upgraded CheckMate® UltraFlex™ inline valve which is suitable for raw sewage in 225mm & above, which opens to allow flows through even in drains with shallow gradients and slow-moving solids in low-flows.

-CheckMate valves have been installed on a college campus on a flat site which experienced backflow issues from a surcharging public sewer, and have been functioning as expected for a number of years.
+CheckMate valves have been retrofitted on a college campus with a flat site which experienced backflow issues from a surcharging public sewer.
+These valves have been functioning as expected for a number of years.